 If these statistics cause you concern, you’re not alone.
-They not only highlight the dangers for those with peanut allergies, but the very real need to find an appropriate peanut butter replacement.
+They not only highlight the dangers for those with peanut allergies, but the very real need to find appropriate peanut butter peanut butter alternatives.
 Particularly ones that are palatable for children, so that schools can be a safe and nut-free environment.

 Is Peanut Free Enough?

-According to the American Academy of Allergy, Asthma & Immunology, 30 percent of people with peanut allergies are also allergic to tree nuts.
+According to the American Academy of Allergy, Asthma & Immunology, 30 percent of people with this allergy are also allergic to tree nuts, which rules out almond butter.
 Often there are significant challenges in maintaining a purely nut-free environment due to shared production lines.
 Cross-contamination is otherwise and worryingly, all too common.
 These trace amounts of peanuts or tree-nut allergens can still cause a significant allergic reaction or anaphylactic shock.

-For allergy sufferers, choosing an alternative that is certified nut-free - such as our 5 Seed Butter, represents a safer option for those looking for a no nut butter.
+For allergy sufferers, choosing an alternative that is certified nut-free - such as our 5 Seed Butter, represents a safer option for those looking for a no nut butters.

-Why Choose A Seed Butter Over Peanut Butter Or Any Other Nut Butter?
+Why Choose A Seed Butter over other Peanut Butter Alternatives, or Peanut Butter?

 As mentioned above, a peanut allergy often goes hand-in-hand with tree-nut allergies.
 Meaning a nut-free alternative is ultimately the safest route.
 But there are also numerous health benefits attributable to seed butter.
-Making it a great option for everyone seeking an alternative to nut butters, not just those with a peanut allergy.
+Making it a great option for everyone seeking an alternative to peanut and almond butters, not just those with a peanut allergy.

 Not all seed butters are created equal, however.
 The majority are made using a single seed, discounting the benefits of combining underutilized, superfood seeds.
 We discovered that most people had heard of them, and had a desire to incorporate them into their diet, but did not know how to do so.
 Other than a handful in a smoothie or mixed with granola, it can be a challenge to harness their goodness effectively.